 As a Lutheran scholar studying American Catholicism, Dr. Piehl’s area of research makes him a valuable partner for the Seattle University community, especially as the institution moves toward strengthening the Catholic Studies Program, establishing the Institute for Catholic Thought and Culture and deepening the university’s engagement with ecumenism and interreligious dialogue.

 Visiting Scholar Lecture: "Themes in American Catholic History (With an Eye toward Global Perspectives)," a reflection on of American Catholic intellectual and religious history, with a particular focus on how religious orders and Catholic social movements shaped American history and may shape other histories.
+Read more about Mel's events: 2013-14 Events.

 Course offering for Spring 2014 term, "History of American Catholicism," an interpretive history of Catholics in the United States.
+Read more: Visiting Scholar Mel Piehl Discusses American Catholic History.

 Reading group: Catholics in the American Century, Scott Appleby and Kathleen Sprows Cummings, eds.
 (Ithaca: Cornell University Press, 2012).